What Is American Morse Code?

 What is American Morse code?

 American Morse code is the original telegraph code invented by Samuel Morse and Alfred Vail in the 1830s.
-It uses three signal lengths and internal spaces, unlike the simpler International Morse code used today.
+It uses three signal lengths — a short dot, a regular dash, and a long dash — plus internal spaces within some letters, unlike the simpler International Morse code used today.
+It was the dominant communication standard in North America for over 60 years.

 How is American Morse different from International Morse?

-American Morse uses short dots, regular dashes, and longer "long dashes" — three different lengths.
+American Morse uses three different signal lengths: short dots, regular dashes, and longer "long dashes."
 International Morse uses only two lengths.
-American Morse also has internal spaces within some letters, which International Morse eliminated entirely.
+American Morse also has internal spaces within some letters — brief pauses that occur in the middle of a single character — which International Morse eliminated entirely.
+Several common letters like C, F, Y, and Z have completely different patterns between the two systems.

 Is American Morse code still used?

 Very rarely.
-American Morse was replaced by International Morse in the early 20th century.
-Today it is used only by railroad telegraph heritage groups and history enthusiasts who recreate 19th century telegraphy.
+American Morse was replaced by International Morse in the early 20th century as radio communication became standard.
+Today it is used only by railroad telegraph heritage groups such as the Morse Telegraph Club (MTC) and history enthusiasts who recreate 19th century telegraphy using vintage sounder equipment.

 Why was International Morse adopted instead of American Morse?

-International Morse is simpler — only two signal lengths — making it easier to transmit over radio where precise timing is harder than on a wired key.
-It was also standardised globally, allowing operators from different countries to communicate.
+International Morse is simpler — only two signal lengths with a consistent 1:3 dot-to-dash ratio — making it easier to transmit over radio where precise timing is harder than on a wired key.
+It was also standardised globally by the ITU in 1865, allowing operators from different countries to communicate.
+American Morse's three signal lengths and internal spaces caused too many errors over radio channels affected by interference and fading.